Plant Finder

 Description

-Eucalyptus utilis is a small to medium mallee eucalypt native to Western Australia, typically growing 2–8 metres tall.
-It has smooth pale grey to cream bark that sheds in ribbons.
-Adult leaves are narrow-lanceolate, olive green, and arranged alternately along the stems.
-Creamy white flowers are borne in clusters in the leaf axils, followed by small, woody, cup-shaped capsules.
+Eucalyptus utilis is a small to medium-sized mallee eucalypt, typically growing 2–8 metres tall.
+Its smooth bark sheds in ribbons, revealing pale grey to cream and bronze tones beneath.
+The adult leaves are narrow-lanceolate, olive green, and arranged alternately along the stems, giving the plant a fine-textured appearance.
+Clusters of creamy white flowers are produced in the leaf axils, followed by small, woody, cup-shaped capsules.
+Fast-growing with a dense canopy, it makes an excellent screening tree while also serving as a striking feature in garden plantings.

 Plant Category